srihari-codes/hustlefy-backend/README.md

-# QuickWork Backend API
+# hustlefy Backend API

-A complete backend API for the QuickWork job platform built with Node.js, Express, and MongoDB.
+A complete backend API for the hustlefy job platform built with Node.js, Express, and MongoDB.

 ## Features